AhmedMorra1/AhmedMorra1/README.md

  - Developed the app using Flutter framework.
  - Used Getx as my state management solution with MVC architecture.
  - Populated the app with data from REST API & RSS Feeds.
- - Added Analytics to stay updated on user interactions.
+ - Added Firebase Analytics to stay updated on user interactions.
  - Implemented Local Notifications and local storage.
  - Tested the App using Unit tests and Widget tests.